Compressive Visual Representations: Methods

+where $L$ is the Lipschitz constant, $\Delta x$ is the vector change in $x$, and $||\Delta x|| > 0$.
 If we define $f(x)$ to be our encoder distribution $e(z|x)$ (which is a vMF and always positive), and the distance measure, $D$, to be the absolute difference of the logs of the functions, we get a function of $z$ of Lipschitz value, such that:

 As detailed in Sec.~\ref{sec:complete_lipschitz}, by taking expectations with respect to $z$, we can obtain a lower bound on the encoder \emph{distribution}'s squared Lipschitz constant:\footnote{ Note that by taking an expectation we get a KL divergence, which violates the triangle inequality, even though we started from a valid distance metric.
 Squaring the Lipschitz constant addresses this in the common case where the $\operatorname{KL}$ divergence grows quadratically in $||\Delta x||$, as detailed in Section~\ref{sec:complete_lipschitz}. }